rOpenGov/eurostat/vignettes/2015-RJournal/lahti-huovari-kainu-biecek.md

 source("main.R")
 ```

 Alternatively, you can proceed in steps as follows.
-Generate the
+Generate this
-manuscript figures (PNG) in the working directory:
+markdown page with manuscript figures (PNG) with:

 ```r